How to Choose The Right Shipping Partner For Your Business

 Outbound B2B sales representatives typically find leads using tactics like cold calls, cold emails, direct messages on social media, and more.

-In account-based marketing (ABM) or account-based sales (ABS), a company’s marketing and sales teams collaborate to identify specific clients, or accounts, that closely align with buyer personas.
+In B2B account-based marketing (ABM) or account-based sales (ABS), a company’s marketing and sales teams collaborate to identify specific clients, or accounts, that closely align with buyer personas.
 Members of both teams then work together to research the account, identify its main decision-makers, and set up meetings with them.
-This account-based approach has become increasingly popular in B2B sales—in one survey, 87% of B2B marketers reported that account-based marketing and sales outperformed all their other marketing investments in terms of ROI.
+B2B ABM has become increasingly popular—in one survey, 87% of B2B marketers reported that account-based marketing and sales outperformed all their other marketing investments in terms of ROI.

-Below are a few effective strategies for modern B2B sales.
+Below are a few effective and modern strategies for selling B2B.

 Today’s B2B buyers place a much higher value on peer reviews than on traditional rankings when it comes to making their purchasing decisions.
 One powerful B2B sales strategy is to garner plenty of positive reviews from your clients and to share them often.
+To encourage your buyers to complete purchases, display reviews for specific products alongside their image and description in your digital catalog.
 You might consider offering your current clients an incentive, such as a discounted price, in exchange for a positive peer review.

 As we’ve discussed above, modern B2B buyers are diligent in researching a variety of options for purchase.
 You can work this to your advantage by including direct comparisons of your product or service with those of your competitors during your B2B sales demos.